 In Trinity Park, an interested neighbor coordinates the distribution of luminaria supplies – white paper bags, votive candles, and sand to hold the lights in place – as a way to raise funds for their favorite non-profit organization.
 All neighbors are encouraged to participate by lighting up their spaces:

-Thanks to the the Emerson family for organizing the sale and distribution of supplies in 2022.
+Thanks to the the Emerson family for organizing the sale and distribution of supplies in 2022 and 2023.
 They created a convenient online order form, selling kits for $1 per lantern, and they delivered the kits to neighbors’ doors the week before the celebration.
 Proceeds benefitted Girl Scout Troops 21 and 7000.